Border Patrol agents shoot armed woman in Chicago as protesters confront immigration personnel

 Trump authorised 300 National Guard troops to protect federal officers and assets, White House spokeswoman Abigail Jackson told Reuters in a statement.

 People in the Chicago area have staged repeated protests condemning the stepped-up federal presence.
-On Friday, police scuffled with hundreds of protesters outside an Ice cility in the Chicago suburb of Broadview.
+On Friday, police scuffled with hundreds of protesters outside an ICE facility in the Chicago suburb of Broadview.